SFGLab/pyLoopSage/README.md

 These $L(\cdot), R(\cdot)$ functions are two functions that define the binding potential and they are orientation specific - so they are different for left and right position of cohesin (because CTCF motifs are orientation specific), therefore when we have a gap in these functions, it means presence of CTCF.
 These two functions are derived from data with CTCF binning and by running the script for probabilistic orientation.
 Moreover, by $N_{(\cdot)}$ we symbolize the normalization constants for each factor,

 $$c_{\text{fold}}=-\dfrac{N_{\text{beads}}f}{N_{\text{lef}}\log(N_{\text{beads}}/N_{\text{lef}})},\quad c_{\text{bind}}=-\dfrac{N_{\text{beads}}b}{\sum_i \left(L(m_i)+R(n_i)\right)},\quad c_{\text{cross}}=\kappa \times 10^4.$$

+The parameters are defined in such a way that when f=b=\kappa, the three terms of the stochastic energy are balanced.

 And the energy difference can be expressed as the energy difference of each term,